Skip to main content

 What to look for when buying a hearing aid

-Before you start shopping, determine your type of hearing loss and degree of hearing loss.
+Before you start shopping, determine your type of hearing loss and the degree of hearing loss.
 You should always get an exam by a hearing professional, like an audiologist, before buying hearing aids.
 Even though an in-person exam isn’t required, online hearing tests cannot diagnose an underlying condition that may be causing your hearing loss, like impacted ear wax or damage to the ear canal.

 After you’ve gotten an exam, you can either take a hearing test in-person at a hearing clinic, a local superstore, like Costco or Sam’s Club, or in your own home via a company like Yes Hearing.
 Or you can take an online hearing test.
-If this test shows that you have mild-to-moderate hearing loss, you can go ahead and purchase OTC hearing aids.
+If this test shows that you have mild to moderate hearing loss, you can go ahead and purchase OTC hearing aids.
 Otherwise, you’ll need to purchase a prescription pair.

 Choose a style that fits your personal preferences and hearing needs.
 For example, you may appreciate the discreet look of an ITC device.